Mastic, New York

 Parks and Recreation

-Outdoor recreation is central to life in Mastic:
+Outdoor recreation is central to life in and around Mastic:

-• William Floyd Estate – A preserved 18th-century home and property, part of the Fire Island National Seashore, offering tours, trails, and historical interpretation.
+• William Floyd Estate – A preserved 18th-century estate and grounds, part of the Fire Island National Seashore, offering historic interpretation, walking areas, and seasonal programs or tours.

-• Smith Point County Park – Just minutes away, this park features campgrounds, a large ocean beach, and fishing areas.
+• Smith Point County Park – Just minutes away, this well-known South Shore park features a large ocean beach, camping areas, and fishing access.

-• Forge River – A tidal river that provides boating, fishing, and kayaking opportunities.
+• Forge River – A tidal waterway associated with Mastic and neighboring communities, popular for boating, fishing, and kayaking.

 Transportation

-• Rail: The nearest Long Island Rail Road station is in Mastic–Shirley, with service to Penn Station and other points west.
+• Rail: The nearest Long Island Rail Road station is Mastic–Shirley on the Montauk Branch, with service west toward New York City and other Long Island destinations.
+Schedules and transfer patterns may vary.

 FeatureDetails